NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-8-the-mrsa-case-study.md

 !mamba list
 ```

-to the end of the notebook.
+To the end of the notebook.

 > **Tip** <br>
 > If you want to know more about how notebooks can be integrated into
-> Snakemake worfklows, see the Extra material at the end of this tutorial
+> Snakemake workflows, see the Extra material at the end of this tutorial

 ## Sharing your work